-Key Takeaway:
+Key Takeaways:

-- Choosing the right pipe type for your plumbing system is critical to ensuring durability, efficiency, and safety.
+- Choosing the right pipe type ensures durability, efficiency, and safety in your plumbing system.

 1. PVC Pipe (Polyvinyl Chloride)

-Features: Lightweight, versatile, and affordable.
+Features: Lightweight, non-toxic, and corrosion-resistant.

-- Easy to install.
+- Easy to install and cost-effective.

-- Resistant to corrosion and chemicals.
+- Resistant to corrosion and chemical damage.

 2. PEX Pipe (Cross-Linked Polyethylene)